In a very similar way to のは

 , which is a combination of two particles, こと

-, just add it to the end of any non-past verb.
+, just add it to the end of a verb in its dictionary form.こと

 in its kanji form) is a noun that is often translated as 'thing', and in this way, literally means 'the thing that is (A)' when used for nominalization.